 Are month-to-month car insurance policies available?
 No, not usually.

 There are several reasons why most U.S. insurance companies do not offer month-to-month car insurance.
-In this article, we’ll talk about why, but we’ll also cover your options for alternatives to one-month car insurance.
+In this article, we’ll talk about why and cover your options for alternatives to one-month car insurance.

 What is month-to-month insurance?

-Month-to-month insurance is a type of temporary insurance that provides auto coverage for one month at a time.
+Month-to-month insurance is temporary insurance that provides auto coverage for one month at a time.
 That means you could have the same insurance coverage you have on an annual policy, except your policy would expire monthly instead of yearly.

 However, no major insurers offer month-to-month insurance.

 Although many insurers allow monthly payments, this should not be confused with temporary insurance.
 Major auto insurance policies are in place for six months to one year.
-In other words, you may be paying for your car insurance monthly, but your policy does not expire monthly.
+In other words, you may pay for your car insurance monthly, but your policy does not expire monthly.

 But the good news is that you don’t have to pay for the policy in full at inception.